Entropy rigidity for cusped Hitchin representations: Introduction

-In the process of establishing our main result, we introduce the class of transverse subgroups of $\mathsf{PGL}(d,\mathbb R)$ which includes all Anosov subgroups, all images of Hitchin representations, all images of cusped Anosov representations of geometrically finite Fuchsian groups in the sense of \cite{CZZ}, all images of relatively dominated representations in the sense of Zhu \cite{feng}, all images of relatively Anosov representations in the sense of Kapovich-Leeb \cite{kapovich-leeb}, all subgroups of these groups, all discrete subgroups of $\mathsf{PO}(d-1,1)$, and all discrete groups of projective automorphisms that preserve strictly convex domains with $C^1$ boundary in real projective space.
+In the process of establishing our main result, we introduce the class of transverse subgroups of $\mathsf{PGL}(d,\mathbb R)$ which includes all Anosov subgroups, all images of Hitchin representations, all images of cusped Anosov representations of geometrically finite Fuchsian groups in the sense of \cite{CZZ}, all images of relatively dominated representations in the sense of Zhu \cite{feng}, all images of relatively Anosov representations in the sense of Kapovich--Leeb \cite{kapovich-leeb}, all subgroups of these groups, all discrete subgroups of $\mathsf{PO}(d-1,1)$, and all discrete groups of projective automorphisms that preserve strictly convex domains with $C^1$ boundary in real projective space.
 We note that the definition of transverse groups and many of general results we establish about them do not assume finite generation.

-We obtain upper bounds on the Hausdorff dimensions of conical limit sets of $P_k$-transverse groups, generalizing results of Glorieux-Montclair-Tholozan \cite{GMT} and Pozzetti-Sambarino-Wienhard \cite{PSW1} from the Anosov setting.
+We obtain upper bounds on the Hausdorff dimensions of conical limit sets of $P_k$-transverse groups, generalizing results of Glorieux--Montclair--Tholozan \cite{GMT} and Pozzetti--Sambarino--Wienhard \cite{PSW1} from the Anosov setting.

-We further introduce the class of $(1,1,q)$-hypertransverse subgroups which include images of the $(1,1,q)$-hyperconvex Anosov representations introduced by Pozzetti-Sambarino-Wienhard \cite{PSW1}, their subgroups, Hitchin representations of Fuchsian groups, and all discrete subgroups of $\mathsf{PO}(d-1,1)$.
+We further introduce the class of $(1,1,q)$-hypertransverse subgroups which include images of the $(1,1,q)$-hyperconvex Anosov representations introduced by Pozzetti--Sambarino--Wienhard \cite{PSW1}, their subgroups, Hitchin representations of Fuchsian groups, and all discrete subgroups of $\mathsf{PO}(d-1,1)$.
 We show that for such subgroups (with $\sigma_2(\gamma)=\sigma_q(\gamma)$ for all $\gamma\in\Gamma$), the Hausdorff dimension of the conical limit set agrees with the first simple root critical exponent.
-This result is a common generalization of results of Pozzetti-Sambarino-Wienhard \cite{PSW1}, for Anosov groups, and Bishop-Jones \cite{bishop-jones}, for Kleinian groups, and the proof makes use of techniques drawn from each source.
+This result is a common generalization of results of Pozzetti--Sambarino--Wienhard \cite{PSW1}, for Anosov groups, and Bishop--Jones \cite{bishop-jones}, for Kleinian groups, and the proof makes use of techniques drawn from each source.
 We observe that the $\phi$-entropy and the $\phi$-critical exponent of a geometrically finite Hitchin representation agree.
-We conclude that the simple root entropies of Hitchin representations of geometically finite Fuchsian groups are at most 1, and are exactly 1 only for Hitchin representations of lattices.
+We conclude that the simple root entropies of Hitchin representations of geometrically finite Fuchsian groups are at most 1, and are exactly 1 only for Hitchin representations of lattices.
 We combine this with convexity properties of the entropy functional to establish our main theorem.

 We now give a few definitions which allow us to give a more detailed discussion of our work.
 We recall that the standard {\em Cartan subspace} for $\PGL(d,\Kb)$, where $\Kb$ is either the real numbers or the complex numbers, is given by the set of real-valued diagonal matrices with trace zero: